Terms & Conditions Policy

 The purposes and reasons for processing your personal data

-We take your privacy very seriously and will never disclose or share your personal data without your knowledge, unless we are required to do so by law.
+We take your privacy very seriously and will never disclose or share your personal data except for the list below without your knowledge, unless we are required to do so by law.
 We only retain your data for as long as is necessary and for the purposes specified in this notice.
 Unless we notify you, we will not process your personal data outside of the European Economic Area (EEA), as it is currently defined.

 Detailed below are examples of when we would collect, process and in some cases share, your personal data: